imseandavis/Raspberry_Bush/README.md

   - Second boot will take ~4 minutes and will take you to the OOBE screen, answer the questions and you're all set.

-## Raspbian Kubernetes Node (Master / Slave) Setup
+## Raspbian Kubernetes Node (Master / Worker) Setup
-These machines will house the Kubernetes clusters, both master and slave, for use as a container platform to deploy our DevOps solutions and test projects.
+These machines will house the Kubernetes cluster(s), both master and worker nodes, for use as a container platform to deploy our DevOps solutions and test projects.
   - First Login To the Raspberry Pi For The First Time With The Credentials: pi/raspberry
   - Change Your Root Password: <code> passwd </code>
   - (Optional) Configure Your Time Zone: <code> tzselect </code>